Free (besides special seats)

 There will be around 30 groups that will perform at Koenji Awa-Odori festival and each of them practice hard to prepare for the event every year.
 One such group, the Kikusui group, for example, has approximately 90 members and the number keeps growing over the years.
 The members’ ages range from 3 to 65 years old and they come from many different backgrounds.
 Some are students, office workers and business owners.
 Some are veteran dancers who have been dancing for over 15 years and some are first-timers.
 The practice is held at Za Koenji Theater which has a room special for Awa-Odori dance troupes’ practice.

-Usually the practice is held once or twice in a week but as the event draws near they practice almost ever day, including weekends.
+Usually the practice is held once or twice in a week but as the event draws near they practice almost every day, including weekends.
 “We are practicing every night for 3 hours and only have little breaks for 10 to 15 minutes” the leader of Kikusui stated.
-“We try to arrange the practice according to the members’ schedule, and on weekdays some members come right after work or school from 7:30 to 10 o’clock at night.
+“We try to arrange the practice according to the members’ schedule, and on weekdays some members come right after work or school from 7:30 until 10 o’clock at night.
 A week before the real show, the practice and rehearsal will get more intense and very packed.”

 A lot of sweat and hard work goes into the spectacular Awa-Odori performance.
 We can see the dedication and commitment the troupe members put in throughout the year just for the two-day event.